-The Endocrinological Society has written "International Guidelines" for the investigation and care of the gender incongruence / transsexualism / gender dysphoria.
-They emphasize that all treatment of children and adolescents must be preceded by extensive psychiatric investigation by professional psychiatrists.
-These are their starting sections 1.1 and 1.2 in the "International Guidelines".
-Guidelines are written by research and clinical groups with long experience and they are the leading research groups in the world today (four-digit numbers of peer-reviewed articles).
-The Guidelines document was thus written with strong groups behind it and not just individuals with uncertain credentials in research and in the clinic.
-The Endocrinological Society writes that only psychiatrists with (long) experience of giving clinical psychiatric diagnoses should perform the psychiatric evaluation of children and adolescents and that investigations should be done by teams of experts.
+The Endocrinological Society has written "International Guidelines" for the investigation and care of gender incongruence / transsexualism / gender dysphoria.
+The guideline emphasizes that all treatment of children and adolescents must be preceded by extensive psychiatric investigation by professional clinicians.
+These are their starting sections, 1.1 and 1.2, in the "International Guidelines".
+The Endocrinological Society specifies that only psychiatrists with (long) experience of giving clinical psychiatric diagnoses should perform the psychiatric evaluation of children and adolescents and that investigations should be done by a team of experts.

-"The World Professional Association for Transgender Health (WPATH)" has also published guidelines, the so called "Standards of Care".
-In comparison with the "International Guidelines" it should be noted that "Standards of Care" have been written by individuals who do not necessarily have the support neither of research groups, nor experienced healthcare providers or clinical investigators of transpersons.
-Standards of Care also does not distinguish between basic qualifications in psychiatric competence as required for the investigation of children/ adolescents on the one hand and the basic qualifications required for the investigation of adults.
-This is critically differenct to the directives in the Endocrinological Society guidelines which maintain higher standards and specific requirements for investigators of children and adolescent gender dysphoria.
+"The World Professional Association for Transgender Health (WPATH)" guidelines, the so called "Standards of Care" (SOC-7), is a similar guideline but with a number of critical differences.
+In comparison with the Endocr Soc guidelines, SOC-7 was not approved exclusively by professionals, but by individuals who do not necessarily have the support of research groups, experienced healthcare providers or clinical investigators.
+SOC-7 also does not differentiate between the required basic qualifications in psychiatric competence for the investigation of children/ adolescents and the basic qualifications required for the investigation of adults.
+The Endocr Soc guidelines maintain higher standards with specific requirements for investigators of children and adolescents.

-It is also odd that "Standards of Care" states that basic qualifications for psychiatric competence for investigation are also obtained by, for example, "A couple's counsellor" or a nurse.
-No specification of specialty medical psychiatric expertise, University level education in psychology, or experience is provided by "Standards of care".
-This means that according to "Standards of Care", a couple's therapist or a nurse who has passed the basic nurse education exam filter also has the required basic qualifications to do psychiatric investigation also of children and adolescents.
-There are no guidelines fin "Standards of Care" or objective requirements on psychiatric competence that must be set for the investigator's competence.
+SOC-7 presents examples of basic qualifications for psychiatric competence for investigation, e.g. "a couple's counsellor" or a nurse.
+There is no specification of specialty medical psychiatric expertise, University level education in psychology, or experience.
+Thus, according to SOC-7, a couple's therapist or a nurse who has passed the basic nurse education exam has the required basic qualifications to do psychiatric investigation also of children and adolescents.
+There are no directives in SOC-7 or objective requirements on psychiatric competence for the investigator's competence.

 "The American Association of Pediatrics (AAP)" has also written guidelines for the care of gender dysphoria.
 These are written by, in principle, a single person.

 Many studies show that children grow out of sex incongruence during puberty.
-"Activists" have tried to reject these studies, they claim that they are loaded with errors, but the attempts to disqualify the studies have not passed the "peer review" process; the criticisms are arbitrary and without scientific basis.
-For example, some arguments address problems in the selection of the children that were included in the studies and uncertainties in which are to be regarded as having gender dysphoria.
-The claim is that some will turn out to be homosexual but do not have identity problems.
-The critique is irrelevant.
-Such ambiguities are always in the investigation of children before puberty, but even with very restrictive interpretations of which children should be considered to show gender dysphoria before puberty, the proportion that grow out of gender dysphoria is very high, if not 90% then 80%.
-Corrections that "possibly" should be taken into account only mean minor adjustments in the high numbers for children who grow out of gender dysphoria without interference from the health care sector.
+"Activists" have tried to reject these studies, but the criticisms are very superficial.
+Arguments address problems in uncertainties in which children / adolescents are to be regarded as being transgender, e.g. some will turn out to be homosexual but not have identity problems.
+Such ambiguities are always present in the investigation before puberty, but even with very restrictive interpretations the proportion that grow out of gender dysphoria is very high, if not 90% then 70%.

-Similar irrelevant arguments have been put forward to claim that only those who, after puberty has already begun, still show gender dysphoria should have been included in the study.
+Irrelevant arguments have been put forward to claim that only those who, after puberty has already begun, still show gender dysphoria should have been included in the study.
 This is just another twist of the above false argument.
 Statistically, it is clear that the small group (10-20%) who in the end will have lasting gender dysphoria, will obviously take up a greater and greater part of the "non-desisters" as puberty proceeds.
-Their proportion will be falsely increased the longer puberty progresses, fter more and more children have desisted, leaving ony the ones that did not.
+Their proportion will be falsely increased the longer puberty progresses, after more and more children have desisted, leaving ony the ones that did not.
 It is irrelevant with such an analysis to evaluate how many people become desisters.
-The interest mecial science has is in the uncertainty of the initial psychiatric evaluation.
+The interest of medical practice is in the uncertainty of the initial psychiatric evaluation.
 The important point remains, up to 90% of all prepubertals with the gender incongruence will grow out of it.

-9. .... treatment with puberty blockers confirms gender incongruence in 100% of treated children/ adolescents
+9. .... treatment with puberty blockers consolidates gender dysphoria in 100% of treated children/ adolescents

 It is grave that many care givers who act for the rights of transpersons do not admit or fully consider the risk of making an error, which is huge, if one starts treating children before puberty with puberty blockers.
-Recent research shows that all "affirmative" treatment leads to irreversibly strengthening the child gender dysphoria.
+Recent research shows that "affirmative" treatment leads to irreversible fortification of the gender dysphoria.